 We should assume it will be as hot and hazy as the last two summers and prepare ourselves ahead of time.
 Just like fire and flood mitigation, preventative medicine is a way of anticipating future stressors and seeking solutions before we become ill.

-If you’ve had a difficult summer this year, make a plan for next year that includes acupuncture and herbal medicine before the temperatures rise.
+If you’ve had a difficult time during wildfire season in Boulder, make a plan for next year that includes acupuncture and herbal medicine before the temperatures rise.
 The stronger you feel entering the season of smoke, haze, and high ozone days, the more likely you’ll be to enjoy the summer season again.